include-dcc/include-fhir-access/README.md

 The new servers use OAuth2 for authorization.
 Eventually, one should be able to simply follow the standard end user OAth flow to access the server for queries.
 However, for now, the only access available is through the service account style access.
 Please see then instructions [here](https://github.com/kids-first/kf-api-fhir-service#-quickstart---api-users) about how to set up an account and acquire a secret that can be used for authorizing FHIR queries.

 ## Legacy Servers
+### Access Registration and Authorization Details
 As mentioned above, the following servers employ a cookie based authorization that requires periodic refreshing through the browser.
 While this works, it can be klunky when one tries to access the server after the cookie's expiration.
+Please see the official documentation about [requesting access](https://github.com/kids-first/kf-api-fhir-service/blob/master/docs/legacy/README.md#request-access) for instructions about gaining access and [instructions on authenticating](https://github.com/kids-first/kf-api-fhir-service/blob/master/docs/legacy/README.md#authenticate-to-access-server-environment).

+### Server Details
 * DEV - https://include-api-fhir-service-dev.includedcc.org/ (This server is no longer accessible)
 * QA - https://include-api-fhir-service-qa.includedcc.org/
 * PROD - https://include-api-fhir-service.includedcc.org/